nignanthomas/Password-Locker/README.md

 `git clone  https://github.com/nignanthomas/Password-Locker.git`

+Run `cd Password-Locker` in the terminal.

+Run `chmod +x passlocker.py` in the terminal.

-Run the `./run.py` script on the terminal to open.
+Run the `./passlocker.py` script on the terminal to open.

 ## Technologies Used